King-victor-the-first/Stop-watch-using-JS/README.md

 - reset button resets the clock to it's default state of 0hr: min:0sec

-Thank you for viewing this.
+Thank you for taking your time to view this.